Why some heaps support constant-amortized-time decrease-key operations, and others do not: Introduction

 So, it would seem from the preceding exposition that the situation has been essentially resolved: Fibonacci heaps are complex but optimal, while the elegant pairing heaps (and Elmasry's variant) are as good as a self-adjusting structure can get (One defining feature of a \emph{self-adjusting} structure is that they store no augmented data in every node).
 In the case of dictionaries, we have the hope of instance-based optimality, as evidenced by the dynamic optimality conjecture \cite{DBLP:journals/jacm/SleatorT85}, while in the case of heaps, self-adjusting structures can not even achieve optimal amortized asymptotic runtimes.
 We will now propose an alternate interpretation of the facts which leads to a much nicer conclusion.

 Fredman's model is nuanced, and has limitations which cause us to introduce here a new model, which we call the \emph{pure heap} model.
 We first informally describe our model, and then describe how it differs from Fredman's.
-A pure heap is a pointer-based forest of rooted trees, each holding one key, that obeys the heap properly (the key of the source of every pointer is smaller than the key of the destination); the nodes may be augmented, and all operations must be valid in the pointer model; heap pointers are only removed if one of the nodes is removed or if a \opDc\ is performed on the node that a heap pointer points to.
-This model is both simple and captures the spirit of many heaps like the pairing heap.
+A pure heap is a pointer-based forest of rooted trees, each node holding one key, that obeys the heap property (the key of the source of every pointer is smaller than the key of the destination); the nodes may be augmented, and all operations must be valid in the pointer model; heap pointers are only removed if one of the nodes is removed or if a \opDc\ is performed on the node that a heap pointer points to.
+This model is both simple and captures the spirit of many heaps like the pairing heap, and is meant to be a clean definition analogous to that of the well-established binary search tree (BST) model \cite{DBLP:journals/siamcomp/Wilber89}.
 However, Fibonacci heaps are not pure model heaps in the standard textbook presentation \cite{clrs} for the following reason: each node is augmented with a $\log \log n$-bit integer (in the range $1\ldots \log n$), and in the implementation of \opEm\ it is required to separate a number of nodes, call it $k$, into groups of nodes with like number.
 This is done classically using bucket sort in time $O(k+\log n)$.
-However, bucket sort using indirect addressing to access each bucket is distinctly not allowed in the pointer model; realizing this, there is a note in the original paper \cite{DBLP:journals/jacm/FredmanT87} showing how by adding another pointer from every node to a node representing its bucket, bucket sort can be be simulated at no additional cost.
-However, these pointers are non-heap pointers to nodes which store no keys and thus violate th e tree requirement of the pure heap model.
+However, bucket sort using indirect addressing to access each bucket is distinctly not allowed in the pointer model; realizing this, there is a note in the original paper \cite{DBLP:journals/jacm/FredmanT87} showing how by adding another pointer from every node to a node representing its bucket, bucket sort can be be simulated at no additional asymptotic cost.
+However, these pointers are non-heap pointers to nodes with huge indegree which store no keys and thus violate the tree requirement of the pure heap model, as well as the spirit of what we usually think of as a heap.